banner svg (1)

 • How often do educators take stock of each child's portfolio and assess what they are looking for in their next stage of development (e.g., at least once a month)?

 • How much do you include in each child’s portfolio?
-The portfolio should showcase how a child progresses overall, not daily changes.
+The portfolio will showcase how a child progresses overall, not daily changes.

-• How often do staff add notes about a child's behavior and progression, and how detailed should those notes be?
+• How often do staff add notes about a child's behavior and progression, and how detailed are those notes?

 • Any specific requirements regarding development or portfolios as outlined by your state.